-I-2-5-45.Action When ALJ Receives New Evidence After a Medical Expert Has Provided an Opinion
+I-2-5-45.Action When Administrative Law Judge (ALJ) Receives New Evidence After a Medical Expert (ME) Has Provided an Opinion

-If the ME who testified at the hearing or provided responses to written interrogatories is no longer available to either review the new evidence through interrogatories or appear at a supplemental hearing, the ALJ will obtain the services of a different ME, following the procedures set forth in I-2-5-36, Selecting a Medical Expert.
+If the ME who provided an opinion for the initial hearing is no longer available to review the new evidence, the ALJ will obtain the services of another ME following the instructions in HALLEX I-2-5-36.